-The whole eggs are placed on top of the cookie, they are the symbol of the resurrection of Jesus Christ.
+The whole eggs are placed on top of the cookie, and they are the symbol of the resurrection of Jesus Christ.
 Those eggs are raw and will cook in the oven with the biscuits.
-A tradition is to shape these biscuits in the classic doughnut shape and put many eggs on it based on who you want to give to.
+A tradition is to shape these biscuits in the classic doughnut shape and put many eggs on them based on who you want to give them to.

-For example, if you want to donate to your boyfriend you should put 7 eggs on it and the Calabrian saying reads: “Setta ma setta”.
-Basically, you are giving hope to your boyfriend that he can officially present himself to the family.
+For example, if you want to donate to your boyfriend, you should put seven eggs on it, and the Calabrian saying reads: "Setta ma setta".
+You are giving hope to your boyfriend that he can officially present himself to the family.

-The dough is very malleable and it doesn’t stick to your hand, that is why it is so fun to use with children.
+The dough is very malleable, and it doesn't stick to your hand, which is why it is so fun to use with children.

-- Mix all the ingredients with an electric mixer, make sure the butter is at room temperature
+- Mix all the ingredients with an electric mixer

 - Shape the dough into a large ball

-- Take each time a piece of dough to make different shapes
+- Use a piece of dough to make different shapes

 Here some of the shapes you can make:

-- Place the cookies on a parchment paper in a baking dish
+- Place the cookies on parchment paper in a baking dish

 - Bake for 35 minutes at 355 F - 180 C